courselabs/dev/labs/continuous-deployment/README.md

 git push fork main
 ```

-You'll need to manually start a new deployment from the Azure Portal.
+Pushing your changes doesn't trigger a deployment in Azure.
+You'll need to manually start a new deployment from the Azure Portal to sync your changes.
 Can you trigger that and see your changes get deployed to the live site?